 - Do not give undertakings of absolute confidentiality. (see note following this section for more details) You will need to express this in age related ways to the child as soon as appropriately possible during the disclosure.
 This may result in the child 'clamming up' and not completing the disclosure, but you will still be required to share the fact that they have a shared a concern with you to the DSP.
-Often what is initially shared is the tip of an iceberg; - That a child may be waiting for a case to go to criminal court, may have to give evidence or may be awaiting care proceedings. - Your responsibility in terms of referring concerns ends at this point, but you may have a future role in terms of supporting or monitoring the child, contributing to an assessment or implementing child protection plans.
-You can ask the DSP for an update but they are restricted by procedures and confidentiality and may be limited in their response.
-The level of feedback will be on a need to know, but whatever is shared is strictly confidential and not for general consumption with others.
+Often what is initially shared is the tip of an iceberg; - That a child may be waiting for a case to go to criminal court, may have to give evidence or may be awaiting care proceedings. - The decision as to whether to report the concern to Children's Services rests with the DSP.
+However, any practitioner can make a report to Children's Services if they feel this is necessary.
+You may have a future role in terms of supporting or monitoring the child, contributing to an assessment or implementing a care and support plan.
+You can ask the DSP for an update on any referrals, but they are restricted by procedures and confidentiality and may be limited in their response.
+The level of feedback will be on